What is a Section 125 plan (cafeteria plan)?

 Eligible expenses

-Qualified expenses include health insurance premiums, medical expenses, dependent care costs, and other approved benefits.
+Qualified expenses under a cafeteria plan include health insurance premiums, medical expenses, dependent care costs, and other approved benefits.

 Impact on take-home pay